hisham-kitaz/hisham-kitaz/README.md

 # 💫 About Me:
 I'm currently working on Zombie Rush.
-A Candy Crush clone.<br>I'm looking to train new LLMs for the private sector.<br>I'm currently learning DevOps and Azure.<br>Fun Fact: I'm hilarious in real life.
+A Candy Crush clone.<br>I'm looking to train new LLMs for the private sector.<br>I'm currently learning DevOps and Azure.<br>

 ## 🌐 Socials: